Although they are commonly built to be Mud Tirs, the tread pattern, radial sizing, and thickness of each distinguish it from the other.

-The Deeply sculpted centre blocks and wider shoulders gives Maxixs Razr an impressive on-road aptitude and excellent off-road performance and makes it get through thick and thin conditions.
-Here are some interesting facts about the traction and efficiency of these beasts that can save your time in choosing the most beneficial and suitable tire for your vehicle.
+On the other side, the deeply sculpted centre blocks and wider shoulders gives Maxixs Razr an impressive on-road aptitude and excellent off-road performance and makes it get through thick and thin conditions.

 On-Road Traction Comparison